leonstel/leonstel.github.io/blogs/xmen_part2.md

 // Set new state of ApiMutant in store Store.set('apiMutants', apiMutants);

-// Callback called everytime the prop changes in store Store.changed('discovered').subscribe((mutantIds: string[]) => {
+// Callback called everytime the discovered prop changes in store Store.changed('discovered').subscribe((mutantIds: string[]) => {
     //... do something with new value
 });